andreasfuhr/sciplot/README.md

 ### Disadvantages:
 * Slow.
 LaTeX figures can take quite some time to compile.
-Loading the parameters is however not known to be time consuming.
+Loading the parameters is however not known from experience to be time consuming.
 * Only compatible with Python 3.7 and later.
 The 3.3.4 version of Matplotlib fixes several bugs that directly solves some earlier issues with this package.

-It should be noted that although this package is in many ways similar to [[1]](#1), which is a highly recommended alternative, neat-sciplots has been independently developed and has a multitude of structural and functional differences.
+It should be noted that although this package is in many ways similar to [[1]](#1), which is a recommended alternative approach, neat-sciplots has been independently developed and has a multitude of structural and functional differences.

 ## Citing neat-plots